X

 Responsible AI (RAI) in journalism is most often discussed in terms of the actions that systems should take: transparency, accountability, and fairness.
 Codes of ethics, regulatory frameworks and design principles all share this normative orientation.
 While these are important, they have a structural blind spot.
 They assume that responsibility can be defined in advance and stabilised through technical or governance measures.
 However, this overlooks the more interesting question of how responsibility is actually produced in practice when journalists interact with AI systems under deadline pressure, using imperfect tools within organisations that have their own cultures and sometimes contradictions.

-Ths is the question I have been working on for the past ten years, at the intersection of journalism studies, science and technology studies, and information systems research.
+This is the topic I have been working on for the past ten years, at the intersection of journalism studies, science and technology studies, philosophy and information systems research.
 The first learning that feed the responsible AI framework on which I am currently working at a more theoretical level are that there are different levels of use of technology and that rather than moving too fast towards its strongest intensity, in terms of adoption or appropriation, framing the uses of AI as a smooth integration appears to me what’s the most accurate to describe what’s currently going on in journalism.

 One personal hypothesis is that Rogers’ diffusion of innovation theory is still widely used as a reference, even though it treats adoption as an event rather than a process (which I believe is misleading).
 Rogers’ model positions the adopter as a rational decision-maker choosing to accept or reject an innovation.
 Nevertheless, this reasoning struggles with situations where « adoption » is pressured, partial, reluctant, or contradictory.
 This theory also implicitly posits that once adopted, the technology disappears analytically.
 There is no mechanism for studying what happens after the threshold, how practices transform, how trust is recalibrated, and how breakdowns occur.
 This is why Jouët’s appropriation was already a critique of this tradition in the 1990s; she was pushing back against the diffusionist model by insisting on the creative, transformative work users do with technologies.
 De Certeau’s bricolage (DIY) does similar work.